Jordan Feltes, Michael Push & Avik Som

 Will personalized interventions transform how we improve an individual’s health?
 A frequent-flier expert believes that it will.

 Social networks — both face-to-face and virtual — have been shown to positively impact behaviors such as weight loss and smoking cessation.
 Is the health care industry ready to more widely leverage this mechanism for increasing healthy behaviors among patients?

 The real value in health care systems is in human interactions.

-Article by Kamal Jethwani & Jodi Sperber
+Kamal Jethwani & Jodi Sperber

 And if we are not truly empowering patients, what exactly should we be striving for?

 The most humane experiences happen when we meet patients where they are by designing the types of touch points they want and need.